 Chelsea, located from Sixth Avenue (the Avenue of the Americas) to the Hudson River, between West 14th Street and West 34th Street, has undergone a marked revival in recent years.
 It began its life in 1750, as a farm, purchased by British Major Thomas Clarke.
 Clark dubbed it “Chelsea,” after the Chelsea Royal Hospital and Old Soldiers’ Home in London.
 Known as the founding father of Chelsea, Clement Clarke Moore, Clark’s grandson and author of “A Visit from Saint Nicholas,” developed the area as a suburb, surrounding it with gardens.
 His legacy can still be found in a few building regulations that still endure.

-A sort of chic, northern cousin to the similarly low-rise West Village, Chelsea attracts many young professionals with its proximity to Midtown, all public transportation, movie theaters, bistros and family entertainment.
+A sort of chic, northern cousin to the West Village, Chelsea attracts many young professionals with its proximity to Midtown, all public transportation, movie theaters, bistros and family entertainment.
 The world-famous Chelsea Piers Sports and Entertainment Complex offers basketball courts, a golf driving range, live music, a microbrewery and even riding stables within its renovated waterfront stretch between 17th and 23rd Streets (where the Titanic was headed on its ill-fated voyage).
-Blocks away, the newly hip Meatpacking District, while not always "family friendly,” with its velvet rope club scene and notorious bars, like the original Hogs ‘n’ Heiffer (the inspiration for the movie, "Coyote Ugly") draws scores to its cobble-stoned streets each night.
+Blocks away, the super hip Meatpacking District, with its velvet rope club scene and notorious bars, like the original Hogs ‘n’ Heiffer (the inspiration for the movie, "Coyote Ugly") draws scores to its cobble-stoned streets each night.

 Transportation in and out of the neighborhood is available in a number of forms.
 Chelsea is serviced by MTA subway lines A, C, E, B, D, F, V, 1, 2, and 3, as well as numerous bus routes.
 To get in and out of the city, Penn Station also provides service via the Long Island Railroad (LIRR), New Jersey Bus Transit, and Amtrak Trains.